 Managing Applications

-Making applications available in the Apps menu is done by configuring the Studio installation in Studio Server.
+Making applications available in the Apps menu is done by configuring Studio.

 Any application can be added as long as it can be referenced through a URL.